 Where is the game?
 MetLife Stadium (aka New York/New Jersey Stadium)

-Street lined with cars and a building to the right with a red sign called Pat's Steaks.
+Street lined with cars and a building to the right with a red sign that says "Pat's Steaks".

 Left: Bus 160 in front of the Philadelphia City Hall.
 Ann Kapustina/Shutterstock Right: Pat's King of Steaks and Geno's Steaks.
 Bryan Littel/Shutterstock

-June 14, June 19, June 22, June 25, June 27, July 4
+Match days: June 14, June 19, June 22, June 25, June 27, July 4

 Why choose Philadelphia: Philadelphia has quietly become one of the US’ great cities.
 It’s rooted in colonial history – Independence Hall, National Constitution Center, Liberty Bell – but also has a deep well of contemporary cultural appeal.
 Enjoy art museums, leafy parks, diverse neighborhoods and that infectious Philly pride.

 Where to stay: Stay in cobblestoned Old City, home to several historic sites.
 Its central location also makes it easy to explore Philly’s other neighborhoods.
-If you’re traveling with the fam – or appreciate elbow room - Sosuite at The Loxley is a modern spot, with comfortable fully-equipped apartments.
+If you’re traveling with the fam – or appreciate elbow room – Sosuite at The Loxley is a modern spot, with comfortable, fully-equipped apartments.

 Don't have a ticket to the game?
-A South Street sports bar, Founding Fathers is a neighborhood spot that hums on game days.
+A South St sports bar, Founding Fathers is a neighborhood spot that hums on game days.
 A robust draft beer list plus a menu that features everything from Philly cheesesteaks to tacos makes it a sure thing for World Cup viewing.

 Where is the game?
 Lincoln Financial Field (aka Philadelphia Stadium)